Bruce Arians: Quarterback development and team relationships

 A primary reason Arians is known as a "quarterback whisperer" is the special relationship he has had with all of his quarterbacks as well as the production he has gotten out of them.
-"My quarterbacks have to be a member of my family, and that has nothing to do with football," Arians says.
-"Trust is everything.
-We have to connect on a deep level in order to really be able to build something together.
-Trust brings a higher level of communication and a higher level of commitment and accountability.
-We have to care for one another.
-It's all about family, family, family."
-While being a caring coach, Arians is also known to be a hard coach on his quarterbacks.
-When Peyton Manning had a bad game the first time he faced the Patriots his rookie year—he threw three interceptions midway through the fourth quarter of the game—he was so frustrated he begged Arians, who at the time was the team's quarterback coach, to be pulled.
+While being a caring coach, Arians is also known to be hard on his quarterbacks.
+When Peyton Manning had a bad game the first time he faced New England his rookie year with Indianapolis—he threw three interceptions midway through the fourth quarter of the game—he was so frustrated he begged Arians, who at the time was the team's quarterback coach, to be pulled.
 Arians responded by saying: "F--k no. Get back in there.
 We'll go no-huddle, and maybe you'll learn something."
+After Tom Brady's first game with Tampa Bay, Arians publicly talked with the media about his quarterback's mistakes, which surprised some despite it being consistent with how Arians has coached in the past.
 While Arians has this hard style of coaching, his former quarterbacks have always had the utmost respect for Arians and attribute him as a big factor in their success.

 Arians is known to socialize with players more than most NFL coaches.
 After Cardinals home games, he was known to pull his car up.
 The trunk would be open, and Arians would be handing out drinks to his players.
 Arians writes: "If a player had a bad game, I'm going to give him a beer and a big sincere hug.
 If a player had a great game, I'm going to give him a beer and a big sincere hug."
+Arians particularly becomes close with his quarterbacks, not only to know what makes them tick, but also because he genuinely enjoyed the connections.
+"My quarterbacks have to be a member of my family, and that has nothing to do with football," Arians says.
+"Trust is everything.
+We have to connect on a deep level in order to really be able to build something together.
+Trust brings a higher level of communication and a higher level of commitment and accountability.
+We have to care for one another.
+It's all about family, family, family."
+Several of his former quarterbacks, including Palmer, Manning, Ben Roethlisberger, Andrew Luck, and Drew Stanton were noted in having close relationships with not only Arians but with his family members as well.